privacy-scaling-explorations/acceleration-program/Doc/Grant-Liaison-Guide.md

             multiple applicants.
 3. **Grant Liaison Matching**
-    1. Internally we maintain a grant liaison availability list and their domain expertise along side of their names.
+    1. Internally we maintain a grant liaison availability list and their domain expertise alongside their names.
 EcoDev will work with leadership and project leads to determine the appropriate candidate to be an evaluator.
 4. **Milestone Completion and Funding**
     1. Grantee will receive a small amount of funding after the completion of